Monday Oct 26, 2020

 Sadly, back in hospital again!
 Can you believe it…now I have too high (by a LOT!) thyroid, and pretty bad pancreatitis.
 They’re also thinking they need to do my surgery on my breast to drain blood clots…oh boy.
-I must admit I feel crap (sorry my USA friends about my language…on well!)
+I must admit I feel crap (sorry my USA friends about my language…on well!).
+Prayers please.

 I hate asking for help, but today I did, and I feel so much better.
 It was stupid, it’s all about culmination of so many things coming together at once.
 Firstly it’s the breast reduction/removal, then cancer, then feeling worse and worse every day, right now I’ve been in bed for TWO WEEKS, and everyone knows how energetic I am, and that’s just impossible.
 I’m even watching COOKING SHOWS on TV…oh dear!

 The problem is my thyroid.
 I had TWO MRI’s in a row, and I was not meant to…that is very dangerous!!!
 THE DOUBLE DOSE of the dye contrast sent me into thyroid toxicosis.
 It’s an auto-immune problem where my body is attacking my thyroid, and it’s overworking.
 One test was meant to be less than 60, and mine is 1,300.
-I shake, I have these horrible “irrits” I call them where I can’t sit still, especially my legs and I have to shake them.
-I can’t sleep, I faint, and the weirdest thing…my heart is THUMPING in my chest, I can now even hear it over my tinnitis!
+I shake, I have these horrible shakes, and I can’t sleep, then I faint when I stand up, and my heart is THUMPING in my chest, and the ROARING in my ears from tinnitus is driving me insane.